apple/axlearn/README.md

 [Hugging Face transformers](https://github.com/huggingface/transformers).

 AXLearn is built to scale.
-It supports training of models with up to hundreds of billions of parameters across thousands of accelerators at high utilization.
+It supports the training of models with up to hundreds of billions of parameters across thousands of accelerators at high utilization.
 It is also designed to run on public clouds and provides tools to deploy and manage jobs and data.
 Built on top of [GSPMD](https://arxiv.org/abs/2105.04663), AXLearn adopts a global computation